 Once your braces are on, you'll visit the orthodontist every few weeks.
-It's important to remember that you still need to get regular dental checkups during this time to have your teeth cleaned and checked for cavities.
 On some visits, the orthodontist may simply check to make sure that your braces are in place as they should be.
-At other visits, the orthodontist may adjust wires on the braces to move the teeth into position.
+At other visits, they may adjust wires on the braces to move the teeth into position.
 The orthodontist may show you how to wear rubber bands, which are stretched between two teeth and help to correct the way your teeth line up.

 Some kids also may need to wear other devices, such as headgear.
 You may have seen kids who have headgear, which gets its name from the fact that it's worn around the head.
 Headgear uses a horseshoe-shaped wire, which attaches to back teeth.
 It's designed to apply pressure that pushes the back teeth back, allowing more room for teeth in the front of the mouth.
 Headgear is usually just worn at night, not during the day.